 - Add yogurt starter to milk

-For me I found the best milk to work with was the Horizon Organic Whole Milk brand, whole milk.
-I favored the tangy taste that I got from the Chobani whole milk Greek yogurt.
-We tried Fage, Dannon and Chobani starters.
-Whichever one you decide to use MUST HAVE active live cultures in the ingredient list.
-Those little cultures are your starter and without them, you will not be making yogurt.
+- Yogurt – I favored the tangy taste that I got from the Chobani whole milk Greek yogurt.
+We tried Fage, Dannon, and Chobani starters.
+Whichever one you decide to use MUST HAVE active live yogurt cultures in the ingredient list.
+Those little cultures are your starter, and without them, you will not be making yogurt.

 I decided a great way to use some of my yogurt to make these yogurt pops.
 And here is the thing, remember, they are frozen.
-You don't take an ice cube out of the freezer and bite it in half do you?
+You don't take an ice cube out of the freezer and bite it in half, do you?
 Take these out of the freezer and let them soften a few minutes before trying to eat.
 The key is to keep them thin and not make huge pops.
-The image you see of the pops is a half filled baking cup.
+The image you see of the pops is a half-filled baking cup.
 These are on the verge of too thick.

 I also learned that the Wilton Silicone Baking Cups are so much better to work with than paper cupcake liners.
 The paper liners were hard to get off the frozen pop.
 Once they thawed enough to remove all the paper, then I could just put them in a bowl and eat with a spoon.
 I made granola for my yogurt pops, but any granola you love will work for this recipe.

-For the timing of the cook, you saw the part were I cooked it for 10 hours, right?
+For the timing of the cook, you saw the part where I cooked it for 10 hours, right?
 And there is some prep before that to heat and cool the milk, so add on another hour.
-Either plan to make this first thing in the morning when you get up, or last thing at night before you go to bed.
+Either plan to make this first thing in the morning when you get up or last thing at night before you go to bed.
 Poor timing will have you awake in the middle of the night dealing with your yogurt.

 I hope you give this a try.
 It's simple and so good for you.
-Please share any yogurt creations you end up making.
+Please share any delicious yogurt creations you end up making.

-Now if you find that you aren't ready to go with yogurt we have a few other Instant Pot recipes that everyone seems to love.
-The Triple Chocolate Cheesecake is my favorite followed by the Peppermint Bark Cheesecake.
+Now, if you find that you aren't ready to go with yogurt, we have a few other Instant Pot recipes that everyone seems to love.
+The Triple Chocolate Cheesecake is my favorite, followed by the Peppermint Bark Cheesecake.

 - 35 grams Chobani Whole Milk Plain Greek Yogurt

-- 3 ounces fruit puree (Blackberry, Cherry, Strawberry.
-Whatever is your favorite)
+- 3 ounces fruit puree Blackberry, Cherry, Strawberry.
+Whatever is your favorite

 - Put milk in Instant Pot and use the Yogurt More Function to boil the milk to at least 182°F. The instant pot will show "boil" on the screen.
 It takes close to 30 minutes for this.